ch88251/CppND-Route-Planning-Project/README.md

 make
 ```
 ### Running
 The executable will be placed in the `build` directory.
-From within `build`, you can run the project as follows:
+From within `build`, you can run the executable as follows:
 ```
 ./OSM_A_star_search
 ```